2024–25 Maltese National Amateur League II

-The 2024–25 Maltese National Amateur League II (referred to, for sponsorship reasons, as the IZIBet National Amateur League) occurs between August 2024 and April 2025.
-This will be the first season since the fourth division returned after four years with three levels of the Football Division League system.
+The 2024–25 Maltese National Amateur League II (referred to, for sponsorship reasons, as the IZIBet National Amateur League) occurred between August 2024 and April 2025.
+This was the first season since the fourth division returned after four years with three levels of the Football Division League system.
 The Maltese National Amateur League 2 is Malta's fourth-highest professional football division.
-The 2024-25 League winners will be promoted to the Maltese National Amateur League.
+In the end, Victoria Hotspurs won the inaugural season and got promoted to the Maltese National Amateur League.

 On 30 April 2024 Victoria Hotspurs from Gozo became a new member of Malta Football Association.
 They became Gozo's first football club to play in the Maltese Football League.

 Teams

 Ten teams competed in the 2024-25 League.